 7.2.
 Confidentiality - data treatment

-The p%-rule and the threshold rule for disclosure control on all the product groups are used.
-The algorithm used for secondary suppression is Modular from Tau-Argus.
-The results from the disclosure control on the product codes are marked up (flagged) in the data transmission to Eurostat.
+The data of a specific NIP product code is flagged as confidential if at least one of the mentioned criteria apply.
+The results from the disclosure control on the product codes are also marked up (flagged) in the data transmission to Eurostat.

 8.1.
 Release calendar